 LAUNCH DATE – SUMMER 2020

-The World Law Dictionary for Germany is a cooperation between TransLegal and one of Germany’s leading law faculties, Georg-August University of Göttingen.
+The World Law Dictionary for Germany is a cooperation between TransLegal and one of Germany’s leading universities, the Georg-August University of Göttingen.

 In addition to professors from the university, the translation team which produced the dictionary included experienced German, US and British lawyer-linguists with many years of translation experience and leading German lawyers practicing in the various fields of law covered by the dictionary.